hapax/hapax.github.io/assets/simple-physics.md

 **Exercise 4 (factors of $\pi$).** We can somtimes account factors of
 $\pi$ by giving angle its own dimension.
-(Sadly, this trick doesn't work for Stokes' law, where the $6\pi$ comes from hard math we are ignoring.)
-A periodic system has a cycle, which we track using an arrow rotating at a uniform speed around the unit circle.
+A periodic system has a cycle, which we can keep track of with an arrow, rotating at a uniform speed around the unit circle.
 The arrow (called a *phasor* if you want to be fancy) subtends an angle of $360^\circ$ over the course of a single period, so really, a period should be viewed not as a time, but a *time per* $360^\circ$.

-If $[360^\circ] = \Xi$ is the dimension of angle, then
+If $[1^\circ] = \Xi$ is the dimension of angle, then
 $[t_\text{period}] = T/\Xi$.
 This will leave factors of $\Xi$ floating around.
 To cancel them, we can view $2\pi$ as a "fundamental physical